-A good safe screen saver can be hard to find.
+A good and safe screensaver can be hard to find.
 They have become popular programs for viruses and malware to piggyback on, and many may require or attempt to force the installation of unwanted toolbars and software.
 These days, many people do not even use screen savers for their originally intended purpose, often simply setting their computer to shut off the monitor after idling for too long.
-But, there are several really fascinating and useful screen savers out there for those who enjoy them, and I have tracked down a sampling of some really fun and safe to use screen savers for your perusal and enjoyment.
-Read on to see my findings.
+But, there are several really fascinating and useful screensavers out there for those who enjoy them, and we have tracked down a sampling of some really fun and safe to use screensavers for your perusal and enjoyment.
+Read on to see our findings:

 Have you ever wondered why do we call them screen savers?
 Do they really save our screens?
 We’ve done a bit of research and found out that, due to changes in monitor technology, the term screen saver has become a misnomer in recent years.
 Let’s see why.

 In a previous tutorial, we have shown how easy it is to use Windows Live Photo Gallery 2011 to create a slideshow as a screensaver.
 The same is possible with the free image viewer application named Irfanview.
 But, to add to the fun, you can also save the slideshow as a standalone screensaver that can be shared with friends and family and run on other computers.